 I told Mother my story and she told the police, but nobody believed me, only being five and scared on my first Halloween night.

 And so it was just Mother and I from then on, and she made sure to keep me well under her wing and protected, and I never went trick or treating again, in fact on Halloween nights the lights on our house were all extinguished and we both sat in the dark, waiting for the annual terror to pass.

-It was ten years later, when I was fifteen years old, that I was out walking around town, and I came across a sight that looked somewhat familiar, and it brought back a memory from the past.
+It was ten years later, when I was fifteen years old, that I was out walking around town when I came across a sight that looked somewhat familiar, and it brought back a memory from the past.

-It was a long front yard, rather scary looking, in an older neighborhood, but as I looked up, I didn’t see the scary old house that I expected too, just the spot where a house had been, and a FOR SALE sign planted in the yard.
+It was a long front yard, rather scary looking, in an older neighborhood, but as I looked up, I didn’t see the scary old house that I expected too, just the spot where a house had been and there was a FOR SALE sign planted in the yard.

 This story is copyright Tony Payne and originally published by me on Yahoo Voices back in 2010.

 Image of the haunted house is from http://www.flickr.com/photos/trostle/3130698335/